the1fatkid/am-pm-toggle/README.md

 3. **Open the `index.html` File**:
     Open the `index.html` file in your preferred web browser to view the toggle button.

+## Inspiration
+This project was inspired by a design I found on Pinterest.
+You can check out the original design [here](https://pin.it/1TYjWfVaK).

 ## Usage
 Click the toggle button to switch between AM and PM themes.
 Watch as the background transitions smoothly from a daytime skyline to a nighttime cityscape, highlighting the capabilities of CSS animations and positioning.